pereirarodrigo/pereirarodrigo/README.md

 * Pandas;
 * SciPy.

+I'm currently focused in the field of Natural Language Processing (NLP), especially in the following subjects: topic modelling, natural language understanding and generation (NLU and NLG) and transformers (GPT-2, GPT-Neo and BERT).

 ## Contact information

 The easiest way to reach out to me is through the e-mail address provided on my GitHub account page (pereirarodrigocs@gmail.com).